World Chess Championship

 The World Chess Championship is played to determine the world champion in chess.
-The current world champion is Magnus Carlsen of Norway, who has held the title since 2013.
+The current world champion is Gukesh Dommaraju, who defeated the previous champion Ding Liren in the 2024 World Chess Championship.

-The first event recognized as a world championship was the 1886 match between the two leading players in the world, Wilhelm Steinitz and Johannes Zukertort.
-Steinitz won, becoming the first world champion.
+The first event recognized as a world championship was the 1886 match between Wilhelm Steinitz and Johannes Zukertort.
+Steinitz won, making him the first world champion.
 From 1886 to 1946, the champion set the terms, requiring any challenger to raise a sizable stake and defeat the champion in a match in order to become the new world champion.
-Following the death of reigning world champion Alexander Alekhine in 1946, FIDE (the International Chess Federation) took over administration of the World Championship, beginning with the 1948 World Championship tournament.
-From 1948 to 1993, FIDE organized a set of tournaments to choose a new challenger every three years.
-In 1993, reigning champion Garry Kasparov broke away from FIDE, which led to a rival claimant to the title of World Champion for the next thirteen years.
-The titles were unified at the World Chess Championship 2006, and all subsequent matches have once again been administered by FIDE.
+Following the death of reigning world champion Alexander Alekhine in 1946, the International Chess Federation (FIDE) took over administration of the World Championship, beginning with the 1948 tournament.
+From 1948 to 1993, FIDE organized a set of tournaments and matches to choose a new challenger for the world championship match, which was held every three years.

+Before the 1993 match, then reigning champion Garry Kasparov and his championship rival Nigel Short broke away from FIDE, and conducted the match under the umbrella of the newly formed Professional Chess Association.
+FIDE conducted its own tournament, which was won by Anatoly Karpov, and led to a rival claimant to the title of World Champion for the next thirteen years until 2006.
+The titles were unified at the World Chess Championship 2006, and all the subsequent tournaments and matches have once again been administered by FIDE.
+Since 2014, the championship has settled on a two-year cycle, with championship matches conducted every even year.

-Since 2014, the championship has settled on a two-year cycle, although the 2020 match was postponed to 2021 because of the COVID-19 pandemic, and the next match will be held in 2023.
-Magnus Carlsen has been world champion since he defeated Viswanathan Anand in 2013.
-He successfully defended the title in 2014, 2016, 2018, and 2021.
-In 2022, he announced that he would not defend his title a fifth time, and so the 2023 championship will be played between the top two finishers of the qualifying 2022 Candidates Tournament instead: Ian Nepomniachtchi of Russia and Ding Liren of China.
+Emanuel Lasker was the longest serving World Champion, having held the title for 27 years, and holds the record for the most Championship wins with six along with Kasparov and Karpov.

-Though the world championship is open to all players, there are separate championships for women, under-20s and lower age groups, and seniors; as well as one for computers.
-There are also chess world championships in rapid, blitz, correspondence, problem solving, and Fischer Random Chess.
+Though the world championship is open to all players, there are separate championships for women, under-20s and lower age groups, and seniors.
+There are also chess world championships in rapid, blitz, correspondence, problem solving, Fischer random chess, and computer chess.